 So, they are a big threat to peaceful, slow swimmers, shrimps, crabs, snails, semi-aggressive fish, and plants.
 In the case of other large semi-aggressive and predatory fish, the tank should be monitored as there can be a fight anytime.

 So, some recommended tank mates are large Pleco Fish, Oscar fish, Jack Dempsey fish, Firemouth cichlids, Umbees, Guapotes, and Green Terrors.
 However, make sure Midas cichlids are well fed in order to avoid any loss.

 Midas Cichlids are quite easy to breed.
 Males are larger with big nuchal hump whereas females are smaller with a less prominent hump.
 When they are 7 inches in size, they are ready to breed.

 The eggs hatch within two to three days.
-Fry are grey in colour and stay in a group.
-As they mature, they develop a different colour.
+Fry are grey in color and stay in a group.
+As they mature, they develop a different color.
 They are capable to eat live food in a week.
 If there are some unfertilized eggs, they are eaten by the parents.

-Ich is the skin infection caused due to the increased number of protozoans and water moulds.
-This requires elevating the water temperature and proper copper based medication.
+Ich is the skin infection caused due to the increased number of protozoans and water molds.
+This requires elevating the water temperature and proper copper-based medication.

 However, if you take care of the tank requirements and maintenance, you can save your fish from any kind of disease.

 So, Midas Cichlids are good to keep in your aquarium if you are really enthusiastic about them.
 They can be easily bought from fish stores at affordable prices.